 In March 2020, the American Heart Association put out an unprecedented rapid response call for cardiovascular/ cerebrovascular research proposals to address the growing crisis of the COVID-19 pandemic.
 Because of the urgency of this issue, the focus was on innovative, highly impactful short-term proposals (9-12 months) that can show progress within the period of this award.
-The AHA funded 16 of awards of $100,000 each and a nationwide Coordinating Center.
+The AHA funded 17 of awards, each ranging from $75,000 to $200,000, and a nationwide Coordinating Center.

 AHA COVID-19 Rapid Response Grant Research Teams

-Cleveland Clinic was selected to serve as the initiative’s COVID-19 Coordinating Center.
-A team from this center, led by Mina K. Chung, M.D., Professor of Medicine, will collect results from the research projects and coordinate the dissemination of all study findings.
+Selected to serve as the COVID-19 Coordinating Center, this team will collect results from the research projects and coordinate the dissemination of all study findings.

 Working with New York-Presbyterian and the Cardiovascular Research Foundation, this team will evaluate the clotting complications of COVID-19 in hospitalized patients, develop a risk score to aid in bedside decision-making and conduct a clinical trial to determine optimal medical treatment to prevent clotting complications in future COVID-19 patients.

-Brigham and Women’s Hospital, Harvard Medical School, led by Joseph Loscalzo, M.D., Ph.D. -- Repurposing Drugs for Treatment of Cardiomyopathy Caused by Coronavirus-2 (SARS-CoV-2)
+Harvard Medical School, led by Joseph Loscalzo, M.D., Ph.D.

 Working with the Center for Complex Network Research of Northeastern University, Lawrence Livermore National Laboratory and the National Emerging Infectious Diseases Laboratory at Boston University, this team will look at repurposing already approved drugs for faster applications in treating COVID-19 patients.